m4r35n357/ODE-Playground/README.md

 ```
 There should be NO errors or warnings.

-[UPDATE] kerr-image.c (not built automatically) shows warnings on arm64; it is 3rd party code

 ### ODE analysis with Taylor Integrators

 These models use the arbitrary-order Taylor Series Method (TSM)